JSLittler/CV/README.md

 - Travelling: I enjoy exploring the world, learning about different cultures and sampling new cuisines.
 - Health and Fitness: I enjoy playing a range of competitive sports such as cricket, football and tennis and am a regular visitor to my local gym.
-- Literature: From the classics to biographies, technical books to science fiction and fantasy.
+- Literature: From the classics to biographies, technical books to science fiction.
 If it is written down, I want to read it.
 - Coding: Having re-trained I find it's important to spend some personal time extending and refining my learning by building personal projects.
 It helps that I enjoy what I do.